-Stream Indicators New Zealand Distribution and Trends Auckland DHB Distribution and Trends Gastro-Oesophageal Reflux During 1996-07, gastro-oesophageal reflux admissions in infants initially increased, reached a peak in 2000-01 and thereafter declined.
+Stream Indicators New Zealand Distribution and Trends Otago Distribution and Trends Gastro-Oesophageal Reflux During 1996-07, gastro-oesophageal reflux admissions in infants initially increased, reached a peak in 2000-01 and thereafter declined.
 During 2003-07, admissions peaked at 4-7 weeks of age, with numbers then tapering off until 28-31 weeks, after which time they became static.
 Admissions were significantly higher for European infants, males and those in the most affluent areas (compared to those in the most deprived areas).
 There were no seasonal variations in gastro-oesophageal reflux admissions.
-In Auckland DHB, gastro-oesophageal reflux admissions increased during the late 1990s, reached a peak in 2004-05 and thereafter also declined.
-Throughout this period, admission rates in Auckland DHB were lower than the New Zealand average.
-Issues More Common in Children Total and Avoidable Most Frequent Causes of Hospital Admission and Mortality Mortality: During 2001-2005, SUDI was the leading cause of post-neonatal mortality, while injury / poisoning was the leading cause of mortality for children 1-14 years.
-Congenital anomalies however also made a significant contribution in infants, while neoplasms made a significant contribution in children.
-Admissions: During 2003-2007, injury/poisoning followed by asthma and gastroenteritis were the leading reasons for acute hospital admissions in children, while neoplasms / chemotherapy / radiotherapy, followed by injury / poisoning were the leading reasons for arranged admissions.
-Grommets and dental procedures were the leading reasons for waiting list admissions in children 0-14 years.
-Avoidable Morbidity and Mortality Ambulatory Sensitive Hospital Admissions In New Zealand during 2003-2007, gastroenteritis, acute upper respiratory infections (URTIs) and asthma made the greatest contribution to ASH rates in children 0-4 years.
+In Otago during 1996-2007, gastro-oesophageal reflux admissions declined, with rates being similar to the New Zealand average during the past 4 years.
+Issues More Common in Children Most Frequent Causes of Hospital Admission and Mortality Mortality: During 2001-2005, SUDI and congenital anomalies were the leading causes of post-neonatal mortality, while injury/poisoning was the leading cause of mortality for children aged 1-14 years Admissions: During 2003-2007, injury/poisoning, acute URTIs and gastroenteritis were the leading reasons for acute admissions, while dental conditions and neoplasms / chemotherapy / radiotherapy were the leading reasons for arranged admissions.
+Grommets and procedures on the tonsils and adenoids were the leading reasons for waiting list admissions.
+Total and Avoidable Morbidity and Mortality Ambulatory Sensitive Hospital Admissions In New Zealand during 2003-2007, gastroenteritis, asthma and acute upper respiratory infections (URTIs) made the greatest contribution to ASH rates in children 0-4 years.
 During 1990-2007, changing from the old to the new ASH coding algorithm resulted in a large reduction in ASH rates.
 Despite this, ASH trends were very similar, with large increases in rates during the 1990s, which began to plateau in the 2000s.
 The impact filtering out ED cases had on these trends was marked however, with much of the growth in ASH rates in the 1990s being due to ED cases.
 During 2003-2007, ASH rates were significantly higher for Pacific and Māori children, males and those in urban or more deprived areas.
-During 2003-07, gastroenteritis, asthma and bacterial / non-viral pneumonia made the greatest contribution to ASH rates if ED cases were included, while bacterial / non-viral pneumonia, dental conditions and asthma made the greatest contribution if ED cases were excluded.
-During 1990-07, ASH trends were difficult to interpret due to changes in the way ED cases were uploaded to the NMDS.
-During the past 6 years, ASH rates were similar to / higher than the NZ average if ED cases were included, but lower than the NZ average if ED cases were excluded.
-During 1996-07, ASH rates were higher for Pacific > Māori > European and Asian children.
-Admissions were also higher in late winter and early spring.
+In Otago during 1990-2007, ASH rates increased during the 1990s, reached a peak in 1996-97 and then declined (old algorithm), or increased throughout the 1990s and 2000s (new algorithm).
+While the filtering of ED cases resulted in large differences emerging during the 2000s nationally, in Otago ED filtering only resulted in very marginal differences in ASH rates.
+Throughout this period, ASH rates were lower than the New Zealand average.
+During 2003-2007, acute URTIs, gastroenteritis, asthma and dental conditions made the greatest contribution to ASH rates.
+During 1996-2007, while ASH rates increased for both Maori and European children, rates were higher for European children until 2004-05.
+ASH rates were also higher in late winter and early spring.